macnick/micro-reddit/README.md

-# BUILDING WITH ACTIVE RECORD
+# Building with active record

 Building a junior version of Reddit called micro-reddit.